zetonteam/zeton_django/README.md

 Go to http://localhost:8000/api/users/token/

 As you can see below, you can fill KEY with username and VALUE with password.
-After that you should see token, copy that
+After that you should see token, just copy access token

 Postman